Jvnyor/crud-animes/README.md

-# Rest API to register Users with authentication in Spring Boot
+# Rest API to create Animes list and register Users for authentication with Spring Boot

 ## Database MySQL User Root
 - Username: root